About

 Quadratum is a school for ages 8 and above that aims to produce intelligent, self-reliant young people through rigorous musical doings.
 The core music practices include traditional Ghanaian Drumming and Singing, South Indian Solkattu, sung musics written prior to the 17th century, musics from the late 20th and early 21st centuries, newly composed sung musics, and games intended to test deduction and cognition as pertains to sound and music relationships.
 Our members strive towards balance and strength in their physical and psychical capacities.
 To recommend a young person who enjoys rigorous doings, or for other inquiries, write directors@quadratum.online.

 Our directors, Brian Parks and Catherine Moulton, bring decades of pedagogical thoroughness which imbue every conversant, instructive, and ludic moment.
-Whether demystifying musical grammar and syntax; collaborating with students on developing questions and answers concerning musics' ancient and modern purposes; showing a novice how to hold and play the gankogui bell; or helping a student ski down a mountain for the first time, Brian and Catherine never take the lesson or the adventure for granted.
+Whether demystifying musical grammars and syntax (preposterously referred to as “Music Theory” for some unjustifiable reason); collaborating with students on developing questions and answers concerning musics' ancient and modern purposes; showing a novice how to hold and play the gankogui bell; or helping a student ski down a mountain for the first time, Brian and Catherine never take the lesson or the adventure for granted.
 True comprehension may reveal itself at any time.
 The same is true though for total ambiguity, an equally instructive state of thought.
 The sheer joy of figuring things out undergirds their teaching; the Quadratum students in turn live out that joy in all their various doings.
+Read more about Brian and Catherine below.

 Rehearsal, Service, and Expedition Schedule